SafetyMap

 Austria

 Is Vienna Safe?
-Best Districts to Stay (2026 Guide)
+Best Areas to Stay (2026 Guide)

 Use this shortlist to choose an area first, then compare the exact district on the map.
 Vienna is generally safe, but pickpocketing is common in tourist areas.